What is a mobility project?

 - Individual support – Costs directly linked to the subsistence of participants, including accompanying persons, during the activity.

 - Special needs support – Additional costs directly related to participants with disabilities and accompanying persons (including costs related to travel and subsistence, if justified and as long as a grant for these participants is not requested through budget categories “travel” and “individual support”).

 - Exceptional costs – Costs for providing a financial guarantee, if the National Agency asks for it and expensive travel costs.

 Deadlines for submitting the applications under the current open call is available here.

 More information on mobility projects in the field of vocational educational and training can be found in Erasmus+ programme guide.

-For additional information please contact Group for schools, pre-schools and adult education at Foundation Tempus:
+For additional information please contact School, preschool and adult education unit at Foundation Tempus:

 Ruze Jovanovic 27a, 11000 Belgrade, Serbia

 Tel/fax: +381 11 3342 430